pulumi/pulumi-hugo/themes/default/content/_index.md

       avatar: https://pbs.twimg.com/profile_images/752334791782039552/BsVNGBaV_400x400.jpg
       link: https://twitter.com/BryanMigliorisi/status/1450123026901651460
       text: |
-        "There is no way around the fact that devops is complicated but @PulumiCorp is a game changer for me.
-Blows away CloudForamtion, TerraForm, CDK, etc."
+        There is no way around the fact that devops is complicated but @PulumiCorp is a game changer for me.
+Blows away CloudForamtion, TerraForm, CDK, etc.
     -
       source: twitter
       username: "@krangarajan"
       avatar: https://pbs.twimg.com/profile_images/837774934805925888/I51_kI-H_400x400.jpg
       link: https://twitter.com/krangarajan/status/1580618068203479040
       text: |
-        "Continuing on my thread about @PulumiCorp from a while ago: holy shit I am a convert.
+        Continuing on my thread about @PulumiCorp from a while ago: holy shit I am a convert.
 I needed to setup a staging environment that was mostly identical to prod, and once I trued up our Pulumi stack with AWS, it took *minutes* to do this.
-How have I lived without this until now?"
+How have I lived without this until now?
     -
       source: twitter
       username: "@Vetium"